 Made to Flourish’s mission is to empower “pastors and their churches to integrate faith, work, and economic wisdom for the flourishing of their communities.”

-I have not been personally involved in these, but I know of a program conducted by Caleb Monroe at Reality Church of Los Angeles.
+Industry Groups: I have not been personally involved in these, but I know of a program conducted by Caleb Monroe at Reality Church of Los Angeles.
 Monroe has several different industry-specific groups, some with as many as 150 people.
 Because of its location, Reality LA has a strong representation from the entertainment industry in its congregation and has large, active groups for writers, actors, and musicians.
 Young adults are heavily represented in this mix.
 When it is time to develop a new industry group, Monroe begins by setting up informal dinners with people in that industry to learn what the unique needs and struggles are for Christians in that field.
 From the dinners, he also identifies the people he believes would be the strongest leaders for the new group and invites them to help plan and organize the new offering.

-These are six- to twelve-month programs that bring together a small group of highly committed Christians to study scripture and theological writings.
+Fellows Programs: These are six- to twelve-month programs that bring together a small group of highly committed Christians to study scripture and theological writings.
+The programs are promoted by Redeemer Presbyterian Church in New York and by The Fellows Initiative and can be found in multiple locations.
 The groups typically meet once per week with an occasional retreat or monthly special event.
 On paper, the curriculum often looks quite seminary oriented, with readings of serious theologians such as Augustine, John Calvin, Martin Luther, and Lesslie Newbigin.
 I think the assumption is that the texts provide classical theology, and the group discussions bring out the work life implications.

-Some circumstances suggest more specialized opportunities.
+Special Situations: Some circumstances suggest more specialized opportunities.
 Downtown churches might offer noon prayer services or music events for people who work in the area.
 More liturgical churches could offer special liturgies for workers, for particular occupations, or for when people face a change in their work status.
 Less formal churches might interview individuals about their work lives as part of the sermon.

 One trap to avoid: in some cases, business people can be too deferential to religious professionals when it comes to matters of theology.
-It is important that non-ordained leaders be encouraged to see themselves as full participants in theological discussions and to feel free to bring their workplace perspective into the conversation.
+It is important that unordained leaders be encouraged to see themselves as full participants in theological discussions and to feel free to bring their workplace perspective into the conversation.

 The church should also identify one or more contact people who are available to discuss work-related issues and receive feedback from members of the congregation.
 This person or persons should be clearly identified, perhaps in the weekly bulletin and on the church website.
 This signals the church’s interest and provides an easy contact point for conversations and expressions of interest, and should foster more frequent informal discussions.
 The contact person does not have to be a pastor or staff person; moreover, a layperson with considerable non-church work experience might be in a good position to discuss work-related issues that emerge in business settings.

-2) Address Serious Work-Related issues
+Address Serious Work-Related Issues

-While a church-based program should not be expected to help with technical decisions such as whether or not to buy a particular piece of equipment, many of our most painful work-related issues involve our relationships with other people, our self-identity, and our larger purpose.
+While a church-based program should not be expected to help with technical decisions such as whether or not to buy a particular piece of equipment, many of our most painful work-related issues involve, at least indirectly, our relationships with other people, our self-identity, and our larger purpose.
 Specific issues can include stress, burnout, challenges to our integrity, interpersonal conflict, the role of compassion, developing purpose, building community, spiritual practices, dealing with failure, and the pursuit of opportunity.
 These are issues for which a church-based ministry could be quite helpful.

-Discussion should go beyond theological or philosophical ideas and deal with the work issues that participants might actually be facing.
+Discussion should go beyond theological or philosophical ideas and incorporate the work issues that participants might actually be facing.
 Programs that limit themselves to theological and philosophical issues are likely to be of sustainable interest only to people with high involvement in religion or the church; they are unlikely to engage people outside the church or even a majority of people within the church.

 It depends on the issue, of course, but I believe that the most effective programs combine resources from both secular and religious or spiritual sources.
 In the case of work-related burnout, for example, I have been involved with discussions that incorporate insights from psychological research but also encourage reflection on the story of Elijah in the wilderness and the role of spiritual renewal.

-3) Affirm the Value and Importance of Work
+Affirm the Value and Importance of Work

 It is crucial to affirm the value of most of the types of work in which participants are engaged.
 Not all work is good, of course, but most of it is, and probably more than is generally acknowledged.
-And some congregants have never heard an affirmation of their work from their church even if they have been regular attendees.
+Some congregants have never heard an affirmation of their work from their church even if they have been regular attendees.
 Such an affirmation could mean a lot to many of them.

 There can be several different reasons for this.
-Perhaps their church has discussed work-related issues in sermons, but the individual does not attend services often enough to hear them.
+Perhaps their church has discussed work-related issues in sermons but the individual does not attend services often enough to hear them.
 Or perhaps they attend a church that ignores their work life or have encountered hostility to business or to their particular occupation.

 Churches sometimes inadvertently give the impression that the primary opportunity for contributing to others’ well-being is through church or charity projects rather than through the daily work of the congregants.
-This, too, can give the impression that their daily work is not as important as church work.
+This can give the impression that their daily work is not as important as church work.
 Even in churches where vocational skills are valued, there can be a tendency to point to exemplars who have either left their occupation to use their vocational skills for charity or church work, or have added to their business a social justice activity (such as funding a homeless employment project) that has no direct bearing on their main work.
 These activities can have considerable value, but if all our examples of people using their skills for good involve individuals who have stepped outside their ordinary jobs to do something else, what does that say to those of us who work hard at more ordinary jobs?

 The Bible has resources that can help us affirm the value of daily work.
-As mentioned, I particularly like the concept of shalom as a way to point out the contribution our work should, and often does, make to the flourishing of society.
+As mentioned, I particularly like the concept of shalom as a way to identify the contribution our work should, and often does, make to the flourishing of society.
 Shalom can also provide a criterion with which to make trade-offs between different values and goals.

 I do not believe that a faith and work program is the proper venue for evangelism.
 Our goal should be to help people see how their own faith or spirituality can inform and support them in their work, help them experience a deeper sense of divine purpose, and see how their work can contribute to the well-being of other people.

 Most people have a deep, intuitive religiosity that is usually kept hidden but nevertheless has a potentially profound effect on their approach to life.
 This deep religiosity (some might call it spirituality) might or might not correspond to the religious beliefs they acknowledge publicly.
 It is often subconscious but seems to emerge into conscious awareness from time to time.
 When it does emerge, it can be a powerful source of insight, strength, and resilience in our work lives.

-We need to be careful, however; if we are serious about engaging people from outside the church, we must avoid inadvertently sending signals that the program is only designed for people who fit a particular theological template.
-Many people outside the church are quite sensitive about this issue and might think they see signs of this even though that is not the organizers’ intention.
+We need to be careful, however; if we are serious about engaging people from outside the church, we must avoid inadvertently sending signals that the program is only designed for people whose beliefs fit a particular theological template.
+Many people outside the church are quite sensitive about this issue and might think they see signs of this even when that is not the organizers’ intention.
 This is one reason why people are sometimes reluctant to attend church-based programs (this is less of a problem with online offerings where people can be anonymous and easily exit).